kKar1503/Backend_Dev_CA1/README.md

     - Adds a review for a product listing
     - Returns all review of a particular product, along with the username of reviewer
-    - Adds a category interest under a user with a many-to-many relation -This project includes the following advance features:
+    - Adds a category interest under a user with a many-to-many relation
+- This project includes the following advance features:
     - Log file system to manage general logging and error logging.

 ## Setup

-Following are
+Following are the instructions to setup the database and the API connections:
 - Install dependencies with `npm install`
 - Run the SQL query in it_product_db_init_with_data.sql to generate a new schema "it_products" along with all structured tables and datas.
 - Create a `.env` file in the main project folder, with the variables: